How landlords, estate agents and developers can get ready for viewings, view properties and reopen offices.

 Health and Safety measures should be put in place in line with the government’s latest workplace guidance for employers and employees on how to work safely during the coronavirus pandemic and the guidance on how to maintain social and physical distancing in the workplace.

-You should pay particular reference to the requirement for physical distancing:
+In respect of the requirement for physical distancing:

 Visitors to all offices